Research interests

 interactive proofs.
 I'm also interested in new mathematical tools which

-might help us study these areas; my current focus on this side is
+might help us study these areas; my current interests are in decision

 In Lie theory and algebraic combinatorics, some topics of interest